nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    * DNS - You **must** be careful when using DNS.
 Here are recommendations. [#f1]_

      * Recommendation 1: FreeIPA runs your entire DNS for your network - This requires the DHCP servers to set the DNS servers to the IPA servers.
 This will be useful in the case that your clients will have their SSH keys added as SSHFP records to DNS when enrolled as clients.
 This also gives you the added benefit of a client updating its own DNS entries (A and PTR records) if the client is DHCP enabled and the IP changes if you so choose.
-     * Recommendation 2: FreeIPA is delegated a subdomain of a domain used already in the network - It's not required for hosts to live in the subdomain to be a member of the IPA domain.
+     * Recommendation 2: FreeIPA is delegated a subdomain of a domain used already in the network - It's not required for hosts to live in the subdomain to be a member of the IPA domain, but you will lose out on kerberos SSO.
 Do not try to hijack a domain.

-   * Consider setting up a trust with Active Directory if you are in a mixed environment, eg Active Directory already exists
+   * Consider setting up a trust with Active Directory if you are in a mixed environment, eg Active Directory already exists - winsync is available, but deprecated and not recommended.
    * IPA servers should have static assigned addresses - Configured via nmcli or directly in /etc/sysconfig/network-scripts/ifcfg-*
-   * Try to avoid running FreeIPA without DNS - while possible, it's highly unmanageable.
+   * Try to avoid running FreeIPA without DNS - while possible, you are creating higher maintenance

 .. note:: Trust Information

    If you are in a mixed environment (both Windows and Linux/UNIX), it is recommended to setup a trust between FreeIPA and Active Directory.
-Because of this, they will need to be in different domains (eg, example.com and ipa.example.com or example.com and ipa.example.com, depending on what the current DNS controllers or appliances are).
-This way, you do not have to create duplicate users if a windows user logs into Linux resources nor use winsync (which we recommend against using).
+Because of this, they will need to be in different domains (eg, example.com and ipa.example.com, or example.com and example.net).
+This way, you do not have to create duplicate users if a windows user logs into Linux resources nor use winsync.

-.. note:: NOFILE limits

-   You may run into file descriptor limit problems depending on the IPA version you are using and/or patch level.
-Ensure that /etc/sysconfig/dirsrv.systemd has LimitNOFILE set to at least 16384.
-By default this shouldn't happen in 7.6+

 DNS
 ---